DenniJensen/ddb-pdc/README.md

 For Ubuntu, this repository contains a [Upstart](http://upstart.ubuntu.com/) job file that lets you run the backend as a background service.
 Simply copy `extras/ddb-pdc.conf` to `/etc/init` and adapt it to suit your needs.
+After this is done, you can control the backend server like any other Upstart job:

+    sudo start ddb-pdc
+    sudo restart ddb-pdc
+    sudo stop ddb-pdc

 ### Installing the Drupal Module